Eisdaemon/Bwinf-Bewertung/Linux/Command_Explanation.md

 #### anderes_renew.sh
 Executes the reset of the anderes.

+#### bewertungs_mode.sh

+Disables and enables the other two user accounts to make sure the ioiuser is used.

 #### Other files and Explanations
 The installations was executed by "install.sh".
 Usually executed from the home dir where it then still lies.